Joe Ojeda: Personal life

 Ojeda married Raquel in 1996.
 His first daughter was born in 1998, and his younger daughter, Mia, assists with his social media accounts.
-Ojeda has been diagonised with ADHD, and spoke out about never reading any music sheets.
-Ojeda is a fan of the Dallas Cowboys, and his musical influences are Los Angeles Azules, Ricky Martin, Maná, Los Intocables, Post Malone, and Bad Bunny.
+Ojeda has been diagnosed with ADHD, and spoke out about never reading any music sheets.
+Ojeda is a fan of the Dallas Cowboys, and his musical influences are Los Angeles Azules, Ricky Martin, Maná, Intocable, Post Malone, and Bad Bunny.

 In March 2025, Ojeda visited and read to students at Christopher Macdonell Elementary School as part of the annual Family Reading Night for Read Across America Week.
 While at the event, Ojeda stressed the importance of putting children's needs first when it comes to education and literacy.